stonebaldwin/stonebaldwin/README.md

 Howdy 👋,

-Currently a Management Information Systems undergraduate at UNCW
+Currently a Management Information Systems student at UNCW

 Full Stack developer that focuses on front-end development.

 ## 📍 Pinned Repositories